yichenliu/Getting_and_Cleaning_Data/README.md

 Please download the data from link below, and extract it to any directory.
 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Set working directory to the extratced data folder (i.e. `C:/UCI HAR Dataset/`) and execute every line in `run_analysis.R`.
-The tidy data will be created in your working directory, and named: `tidy_data.txt`.
+The comma seperated tidy data will be created in your working directory, and named: `tidy_data.txt`.

-###Assumptions
+###Key Attributes

 * Training and test measurements are extracted from `./train/X_train.txt` and `./test/X_test.txt`.
 And measurement names are extracted from `./features.txt`.